 Read more about how to avoid paying interest on your credit card.

-Instead of waiting for relief from the Fed, you’ll be much better off taking action to clear your credit card debt now.
+Instead of waiting for additional relief from the Fed, you’ll be much better off taking action to clear your credit card debt now.

 Don’t wait to get ahead of your credit card debt.
 These are some options to consider today: